This post may contain affiliate links. It was last updated on

 How To Use

 Mix up the soda you want to make.
 For example, if you want to make a peppermint lemonade soda, brew the peppermint first.
-Add the sugar, allow to cool, add the lemon juice, and then add in your ginger bug.
+Add the sugar, allow to cool, and then add the lemon juice and the ginger bug.
 Mix well.

 Caring For Your Ginger Bug